MACOR® Machining Specifications

 Technical information about the processing of MACOR®

-Important factors for successful processing of MACOR® are proper machining speeds and the selection of a suited coolant.
-The glass ceramic can be processed with conventional HSS tools although it is recommended to use carbide tools for longer wear.
-Further it is recommended to use water soluble coolants designed for sawing and grinding glass or ceramics.
+Essential factors for successful processing of MACOR® are proper machining speeds and the selection of a suited coolant.
+The glass-ceramic can be processed with conventional HSS tools although it is recommended to use carbide tools for more extended wear.
+Further, it is recommended to use water-soluble coolants designed for sawing and grinding glass or ceramics.
 Post firing after machining is not necessary.
-On the right you will find typical values for the machining of MACOR®
+On the right, you will find typical values for the machining of MACOR®

 Back to the MACOR® datasheet